 According to folk saying, root growth is supported by the nidsigend moon and leaf growth by the obsigend moon.
 Hence, root vegetables and plants that grow mainly subterranean should be planted during the nidsigend moon.
 All other vegetables and plants that produce crops above ground should be planted during the obsigend moon.
 Further, the nidsigend moon is in general considered the favorable phase for planting and separating young plants, since it promotes rooting.
 The obsigend moon is the phase during which the plants grow in height.

-Again, the nidsigend and obsigend moon are not to be confused with the waning and waxing phase.
-Things get really interesting, when seeking out the best time for planting.
-The moon may be waning and in an earth sign (perfect for roots), but is also obsigend and thus not favorable for root growth.
+Seeking out the best time for planting can become a challenge.
+The moon may be waning and in an earth sign (perfect for roots), but obsigend and thus not favorable for planting.
 So you wait until the moon is nidsigend and in an earth sign, but alas, the moon is waxing and in addition, the moon is in one of its nodes or draconic.
 It is said, that lunar nodes should be avoided for any gardening activity.

-Other factors that might impact the development of a plant are constellations of sun, moon and the planets.
-Apparentyl there is a correlation between the orbital period and the pattern that a planet draws when it circles around the sun and the growth pattern of plants and fruits.
-More precisely, both orbital period and plant growth follow Fibonacci sequences… (see graphic above)
+Other factors that might impact the development of a plant may be constellations of sun, moon and the planets.
+This delving into an actual plant astrology since, apparently there is a correlation between the orbital period and the pattern that a planet draws when it circles around the sun and the growth pattern of plants and fruits.
+More precisely, both orbital period and plant growth follow Fibonacci sequences… (see first illustration)

 For the nerd….